-- 3. Under the Hellenic Presidency, the Working Group on Telecommunications and the Information Society (WP TELE) continued with an article-by-article examination of the proposal in 6 meetings.
-On the basis of the discussions in the WP TELE, for which the Presidency had prepared discussion documents, and of written comments submitted by most Member States, the Hellenic Presidency has put together the present progress report, which presents the key issues in the proposal and, where possible, identifies where the Member States agree in principle on the line to take.
-In parallel to this progress report and for illustrative purposes, the Presidency has produced a first amended version of the text of the proposal, which was presented to the WP TELE on 26 May and on the basis of which further work under the Italian Presidency could proceed with a view to engaging with the EP in due course. - 4.
-Concerns were raised whether the proposed legal basis (Article 114 TFEU) is sufficient for the entire proposal, given the aim, the scope and the content thereof.
-Further reflections and discussions are required in this respect.
-The Council Legal Service will issue a written opinion.
+3. Under the Hellenic Presidency, the Working Group on Telecommunications and the Information Society (WP TELE) continued with an article-by-article examination of the proposal in 6 meetings9.
+On the basis of the discussions in the WP TELE, for which the Presidency had prepared discussion documents10, and of written comments submitted by most Member States, the Hellenic Presidency has put together the present progress report, which presents the key issues in the proposal and, where possible, identifies where the Member States agree in principle on the line to take.
+In parallel to this progress report and for illustrative purposes, the Presidency has produced a first amended version of the text of the proposal11, which was presented to the WP TELE on [XXX] and on the basis of which further work under the Italian Presidency could proceed with a view to engaging with the EP in due course.